pyrmont/updates.inqk.net/src/feeds.md

   ([<small>RSS</small>][rss-ap] / [<small>JSON</small>][json-ap])

 - **Weeknotes**
   This is more like it.
-You're the discrening kind of stalker.
+You're the discerning kind of stalker.
   Someone who wants to show they care but not in, like, a super creepy kind of way. ([<small>RSS</small>][rss-wn] / [<small>JSON</small>][json-wn])